nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

     > compatible --deploy <software-descriptor-url> <instance-descriptor-url>

-    where :
+where:

-     - software-descriptor-url : is an url pointing to a file listing the top level required bundles
+ - `software-descriptor-url`: is an url pointing to a file listing the top level required bundles
-     - instance-descriptor-url : is an url pointing to a file containing VM deployment configuration
+ - `instance-descriptor-url`: is an url pointing to a file containing VM deployment configuration

 The expected gains for this switch from maven to an OSGi distribution model are: